imagej/imagej.github.io/_pages/imglib2/accessors.md

         }
     }

 And we used it on a 3D **ARGBType** image (which means a color image with red/green/blue/alpha values).
-Ta daaaaaa…
+Ta daaaaaa...

 ### Notes